 You can monitor these metrics using Obkio’s Network Device Monitoring feature.

 Network Device Monitoring uses SNMP Polling to monitor the performance of networking devices such as firewalls, routers, switches and wifi access points.
-It uses ultra-fast polling (every 30 seconds) to quickly detect and diagnose Internet problems related to short bursts of traffic, CPU utilization, or high bandwidth usage that affect network performance.
+It uses ultra-fast polling (every 30 seconds) to quickly detect and diagnose Internet problems related to short bursts of traffic (packet bursts), CPU utilization, or high bandwidth usage that affect network performance.

 How to Diagnose Internet Problems - Resource Metrics